-acquired by the Navy through purchase in 1986 (see Figure 1-2).
+The Navy would retain administrative control of the land withdrawn under Public Law 106-65 until any required environmental remediation was completed and health and safety concerns were sufficiently addressed to allow the return of the land to the Bureau of Land Management (BLM) for reincorporation into the public domain.
+The Navy would also continue to be responsible for the 35,012 acres of public lands permanently withdrawn for military use under Public Law Order 898 (1953) and the 30,383 acres acquired by the Navy through purchase in 1986 (see Figure 1-2).
 The Public Law Order 898 lands are divided among the B-16, B-17, and B-19 ranges, and the 1986 acquisition lands are at the existing B-20 range (19,430 acres in checkerboard pattern) and the very northern portion of the Dixie Valley Training Area (DVTA) (10,953 acres).
 The Navy could still perform some training activities within the FRTC that are independent of the land withdrawn under Public Law 106-65, but these remaining land holdings would provide a land area less than 30 percent of the size of the existing FRTC, dispersed among many geographic areas.
 Therefore, training would be significantly limited.

-Further, some non-hazardous training activities could be accommodated within the FRTC after expiration of the withdrawal, such as non-firing air combat maneuvers, Combat Search and Rescue, and Close Air Support, and could continue to be accommodated within the FRTC after expiration of the withdrawal.
-However, it must be emphasized that the 35,012 acres of permanently withdrawn land and the 30,383 acres of acquired land, which are spread out over a few geographic areas, would be insufficient to conduct existing integrated strike warfare training for an entire Carrier Air Wing and Special Forces ground training and would not meet the future aviation warfare training needs identified in Ninety Days to Combat.
+Further, some non-hazardous training activities could continue to be accommodated within the FRTC after expiration of the withdrawal, such as non-firing air combat maneuvers, Combat Search and Rescue, and Close Air Support.
+However, it must be emphasized that the 35,012 acres of permanently withdrawn land and the 30,383 acres of acquired land, which are spread out over multiple geographic areas, would be insufficient to conduct existing integrated strike warfare training for an entire Carrier Air Wing or Special Forces ground training, and would not meet the future aviation warfare training needs identified in Ninety Days to Combat.

 If the 1999 Public Law 106-65 land withdrawal were not renewed, air-to-surface training could no longer be conducted due to the lack of available lands for the bombing ranges.
 The restricted airspace associated with these bombing ranges would no longer be required.
-Air-to-air training could continue in existing Military Operating Areas (MOAs), although it would not include the advanced integrated phase of training, which includes the Large Force Exercise training that accommodates both air-to-air and airto-surface training in a single mass event.
+Air-to-air training could continue in existing Military Operating Areas (MOAs), although it would not include the advanced integrated phase of training, which includes the Large Force Exercise training that accommodates both air-to-air and air-to-surface training in a single mass event.
 Training exercises bring together squadrons, teach them to work together under real world scenarios, and are required before the Carrier Air Wing can deploy with its Carrier Strike Group.
 Large Force Exercises are the critical last step in ensuring all components of an air wing are fully prepared for deployment.
 As the FRTC is the sole location available to the Navy that can support, house, and train an entire Carrier Air Wing for advanced integrated training, the nonrenewal of Public Law 106-65 would severely impact pre-deployment training.
 The air-to-air mission could continue to use the Military Training Areas for basic level air-to-air training only.
 Following any relinquishment of Public Law 106-65 lands, the Navy would evaluate the future use of special use airspace and coordinate with the Federal Aviation Administration (FAA) on the disestablishment of special use airspace, as required.
 The Navy anticipates that any relinquished airspace would likely become available pursuant to applicable FAA policy, procedure, guidance, and orders.